MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 Any individual can try out the paid features of Microsoft Flow for 90 days, and incur no costs.
 However, you can fully manage the assignment of the perpetual paid licenses inside of your organization through the Office 365 admin portal.

-As with the free offerings, if an individual chooses to sign up for the trial that is a direct relationship between the individual and Microsoft, not nessisarily endorsed by your company.
+As with the free offerings, if an individual chooses to sign up for the trial that is a direct relationship between the individual and Microsoft, not necessarily endorsed by your company.

 ## Administration of Flow ##